gavinhewitt03/CSCE-190/README.md

 # gavinhewitt03.github.io

 This project was created for the CSCE 190 course at USC.
-The index.html follows along with each milestone that my group followed as we developed a high-fidelity prototype for an application of our choosing.
-I took this course during the first year of my Computer Science degree.
+In this course, my group and I were tasked with creating the concept for an app and developing a high-fidelity prototype of that application; the index.html file in this repository outlines each milestone we followed in our development as part of the course.

+I completed this course during my first year as a CS student.